 An announcement regarding the competition for FIRP grants is sent to faculty annually during early spring semester.
 The deadline for receipt of application materials is generally March.

 Regular faculty members are invited to apply.
-Up to $45,000 in funding is provided to up to three projects per year.
+Up to $45,000 in funding is provided to up to two projects per year.
 Faculty members who are selected will be expected to:

 - Interact or engage with appropriate community organizations or agencies

 - Prepare a report for the organization or agency where appropriate

 - Prepare a 3500-word manuscript for publication in the CURA Reporter, our regular report of faculty research.